X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ### Web and IRC forums

 Your local user group, or your Linux distribution, may advertise a Web forum or IRC channel where newbies can get help.
-(In non-English-speaking countries newsbie forums are still more likely to be mailing lists.)
+(In non-English-speaking countries newbie forums are still more likely to be mailing lists.)
 These are good first places to ask, especially if you think you may have tripped over a relatively simple or common problem.
 An advertised IRC channel is an open invitation to ask questions there and often get answers in real time.

 In fact, if you got the program that is giving you problems from a Linux distribution (as is common today), it may be better to ask in the distro's forum/list before trying the program's project forum/list.
 The project's hackers may just say, "use *our* build".